 There are two variations in this kadai paneer recipe

 Once the masala powder for kadai paneer is ready, it is a breeze to make kadai paneer.
+Here is my easy recipe with step by step photo.
 This dish is

 ready in 30 minutes